JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 <header class = "info-header">Plot recipes</header><p>
 ```

-In the previous exercise, we defined a new type, that represents Gaussian distribution.
+The previous exercise defined a new type representing the Gaussian distribution.
 We also defined a functor that computes the probability density function of this distribution.
-It makes sense to visualize the probability density function using the [Plots](@ref Plots.jl) package introduces in the previous lecture.
-Unfortunately, we cannot use the syntax for the plotting function described in the [Function plotting](@ref Function-plotting) section, i.e., the following will not work even though the `Gauss` type is callable.
+It makes sense to visualize the probability density function using the [Plots](@ref Plots.jl) package.
+Unfortunately, it is not possible to use [Function plotting](@ref Function-plotting), i.e., the following will not work even though the `Gauss` type is callable.

 ```julia
 plot(x, Gauss())
 ```

+Using the system of Julia types, it is possible to obtain special behaviour for a certain type only by defining a new method for this type.
+For example, if we use the `plot` function, all input data and plot attributes are preprocessed to some standard format and then the final graph is created.
+Due to the Julia type system, we can easily change how this preprocessing happens and define special behaviour for custom types.

-However, we can define a custom plot for our type using the `@recipe` macro.
-Note that we use the [RecipesBase](https://github.com/JuliaPlots/RecipesBase.jl) package instead of the Plots package.
-The reason is that the RecipesBase package provides all functionality related to creating custom plots and the Plots package only uses this functionality.
-Moreover, since the RecipesBase package is much smaller, the first run is faster.
+For plotting, this is done by the `@recipe` macro from the [RecipesBase](https://github.com/JuliaPlots/RecipesBase.jl) package.
+The RecipesBase package provides the functionality related to creating custom plots and the Plots package uses this functionality.
+Moreover, since the RecipesBase package is much smaller, its first run is faster.
 The syntax is straightforward.
-In the function head, we define two inputs: our type and some input `x`.
-Then in the function body, we define plot attributes in the same way as if we pass them into the `plot` function.
+In the function head, we define two inputs: our type and input `x`.
+In the function body, we define plot attributes in the same way as if we pass them into the `plot` function.
 Finally, we define the output of the function.

 ```julia
 using RecipesBase